Globalization and disease: Ebola

 The Ebola outbreak, which was the 26th outbreak since 1976, started in Guinea in March 2014.
 The WHO warned that the number of Ebola patients could rise to 20,000, and said that it used $489m (£294m) to contain Ebola within six to nine months.
 The outbreak was accelerating.
-Medecins sans Frontieres has just opened a new Ebola hospital in Monrovia, and after one week it is already a capacity of 120 patients.
-It said that the number of patients seeking treatment at its new Monrovia centre was increasing faster than they could handle both in terms of the number of beds and the capacity of the staff, adding that it was struggling to cope with the caseload in the Liberian capital.
+Medecins sans Frontieres has just opened a new Ebola hospital in Monrovia, and after one week it already has a capacity of 120 patients.
+It said that the number of patients seeking treatment at its new Monrovia center was increasing faster than they could handle both in terms of the number of beds and the capacity of the staff, adding that it was struggling to cope with the caseload in the Liberian capital.
 Lindis Hurum, MSF's emergency coordinator in Monrovia, said that it was humanitarian emergency and they needed a full-scale humanitarian response.
 Brice de la Vinge, MSF director of operations, said that it was not until five months after the declaration of the Ebola outbreak that serious discussions started about international leadership and coordination, and said that it was not acceptable.